The Family SSAS

 • The Family SSAS can invest in property, transfer assets and sell assets.
 This is particularly useful in the case of family businesses, property and land investment and ownership

-• Offers the ability to pool pensions for greater investment choice and reach, increased growth potential for all members and still all with in a tax efficient wrapper when it comes to succession and inheritance
+• Offers the ability to pool pensions for greater investment choice and reach, increased growth potential for all members and still all with in a tax efficient wrapper when it comes to succession

 Put simply, the Family SSAS is a unique, tax efficient wrapper that protects your family wealth, allows you to create a robust succession plan for your family business and can benefit your family for many generations to come.